 Nevertheless, the level of dirt visibility on and the ease of maintenance of an unglazed material can also be affected by the type of colour chosen.
 In fact, very bright or very dark colours require more thorough maintenance with respect to other colours.
 Ariostea’s relevant documentation lists the most suitable detergents for regular cleaning operations and for particularly stubborn dirt.
 Stain resistance test reports on samples of Ariostea materials with natural, textured, and polished finishes are available on request.

-Textured or Anti-slip Surfaces The operations and the cleaning products necessary are the same as above, together with a few simple extra steps:
+Cleaning operations and products are the same as those mentioned above, with the addition of a few simple steps:

-- Rub energetically, using large brushes and suitable bristles if necessary.
+- Rub briskly, using large brushes and bristles, if necessary.

 Detergents recommended for difficult dirt that resist everyday cleaning